Why This Matters

 Patellofemoral Pain Syndrome

-- Pain around and behind the kneecap—results from the patella not tracking properly in its groove during movement
+- Pain around and behind the kneecap results from the patella not tracking properly in the femoral groove during movement.
+Weak quadriceps (especially the vastus medialis oblique, or VMO) and tight lateral structures are common contributing factors.

-- Aggravated by stairs, squatting, and prolonged sitting—athletes describe a dull ache that worsens with knee-bending activities
+- Aggravated by stairs, squatting, and prolonged sitting.
+Athletes describe a dull ache that worsens with knee-bending activities.
+Prolonged sitting with bent knees sometimes produces what's called the "theater sign."

-- Often called "runner's knee"—common in endurance athletes but also affects anyone with muscle imbalances or alignment issues
+- Often called "runner's knee."
+It's common in endurance athletes but also affects anyone with muscle imbalances, alignment issues, or sudden increases in training volume.

 Quick Reference Table